 Beach cabin (2 nights),Guesthouse (2 nights),Hotel (10 nights).

 Group Size: 1 - 12.

 Ubud - Bayung Gede (Kahyangan) Village to Tampak Siring cycling tour.

-Sidemen - Village tour & traditional lunch.
+Sidemen - Village tour.

 Mt Batur - Sunrise volcano climb.